Core Location: Ground

 Jamming is a mindset where we let go and just play.
 We aren't considering how are hands are working [we reserved that for training], rather, we are simply being musical.
 This is where our mindful training trustfully pays dividends.
 When jamming, each of us have a source of inspiration: the melody, rhythm, harmonic texture, our heart, our vision, thinking of others or colors or nature, and so on.
 We aren't thinking "now my hands do this, then this."
 In contrast, we may be thinking [singing] the melody or "how beautiful or rocking, this sound" or "I love that or her or him or it or them so much."
 There are as many feeling-tones as there are particles in the universe.
 Follow yours.
 Play as if you don't know anything.
 See what happens.

 Again, training and jamming mindsets can merge into a unified experience [they become one beautiful thing].
-And, in a way everything we do is training and jamming.
-Yet, we can discretely exercise these modes to find out how vital correlations co-mingle.
+And, in a way, everything we do is training and jamming.
+Yet, we can discreetly exercise these modes to find out how vital correlations co-mingle.

 Train.
 Then Jam.
 Repeat.
 Unify.